 No. MGT45 Principles of Accounting cannot be considered an adequate substitute for ECON4/MGT4 and MGT5 and cannot be applied toward the accounting minor.
 MGT45 is suitable for business minors only.

 Lower division transfer credits for courses that are clearly equivalent in scope and content to lower division courses required for the Accounting minor will be accepted from regionally accredited United States institutions and from foreign institutions recognized by the Rady School of Management.

-Minors are required to complete a minimum of five upper division accounting courses at the Rady School of Management.
-A student can petition to take a course for the minor outside of UCSD from regionally accredited United States institutions and from foreign institutions recognized by the Rady School of Management and get credit toward the minor if the course is clearly equivalent in scope and content.
+A student can petition to take a course for the minor outside of UCSD from regionally accredited United States institutions and from foreign institutions recognized by the Rady School of Management and get credit towards a class if the course is clearly equivalent in scope and content.
 Students who take a required upper division accounting course outside of UCSD must take an accounting elective (see list above) as a "make up."
-No credit is given until the student enrolls in the make-up class.
+No credit is given until the student enrolls in and completes the make-up class.
 Note: UCSD Extension classes are professional level and certificate classes that are not part of undergraduate degree-seeking curriculum at UCSD.
 Extension classes appear as zero units on a UCSD academic history.

 Current UCSD students: Please submit your questions via the VAC.
 An advisor will respond in 1-3 business days.